-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com as well.
-There is a link on the homepage, and I cannot thank you enough for your partnership.
-If you’re using the Daily Audio Bible app, everything that we just talked about is available as well, including if you want to partner with the Daily Audio Bible.
-Just push the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com as well and I can’t thank you enough, especially as we move through the summer.
+Thank you profoundly for your partnership.
+So, there’s a link on the homepage.
+If you’re using the app you can press the Give button in the upper right-hand corner or the mailing address, if you prefer, is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.